maximehk/lab_dispatcher/README.md

 ## Installation Steps:

-1. Add your SSH keys to the `./ssh` directory.
+1. Add your SSH keys to the `./ssh` directory (or create new ones with `ssh-keygen`).
-2. Authorize these SSH keys on the Mikrotik device.
+2. Authorize the public SSH key on the Mikrotik device.
 3. Download a credential file for your service account from the cloud console.
 4. Reference the downloaded credential file in your `compose.yaml` file.
 5. Copy the `.env_template` to `.env` and update its values to match your environment